badriadhikari/Deep-Learning/PROJECT.md

 ## Phase II.
 Build an overfitting model
 1. Watch the lectures in [Module 6](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#6-the-convolution-operation-section-511) (the last lecture, in particular).
+2. Practice [this notebook](./notebooks/MNIST_using_ImageDataGenerator.ipynb).
+It demonstrates how to train a model by loading data from ImageDataGenerators.
-1. Using all the data (i.e. without splitting) obtain close to 100% accuracy.
+3. Using all the data (i.e. without splitting) obtain close to 100% accuracy.
 Build as large model as you need (with many filters and many layers).
 Here is an example:
    ```python
    model = Sequential()
    model.add( Conv2D( 64, ( 3, 3 ), activation = 'relu', input_shape = xtrain[0, :, :, :].shape ) )